Sitecore-Community/Sitecore.Speak.Guidance/Application Development/PageCode/JavaScript.md

 - Comment all code using JSDoc style.

-- Do check in "commented out" code.
+- Do NOT check in "commented out" code.